-We are glad to team up with Empowered Women International (EWI) to provide entrepreneurship training, mentoring, market access and support services to help potential women monetize their creative or cultural assets, artistic abilities, knowledge and skills, and become change- makers within their families and communities.
+• Teaming up with “Empowered Women International” (EWI) to provide entrepreneurship training, mentoring, market access and support services to help potential women monetize their creative or cultural assets, artistic abilities, knowledge and skills, and become change- makers within their families and communities.